 Note: A fork in cryptocurrency is a split in the network.
 They occur when a group wants to make a change to the rules of the network.
 Hard forks result in a new version of the original cryptocurrency.
 Bitcoin Cash is a fork from Bitcoin and is the most successful example of a hard fork.

-Whilst there is no clear data about how many users of the Electrum wallet there are, one source estimates that as of 2018, 10% of all Bitcoin transactions use Electrum.
+Whilst there is no clear data about how many users of the Electrum wallet there are, some sources estimate that as of 2018, 10% of all Bitcoin transactions use Electrum.

 As I explained above, Electrum is a software wallet.
 This means it offers more security than an online wallet and less than either a well-made paper wallet or a hardware wallet.